 Article Selection Process

 Articles for consideration should be submitted electronically to the Executive Committee, in care of Jessica Gutierrez at Jessica@collaborativepractice.com.
 Receipt will be acknowledged via e-mail.
-All articles submitted will be reviewed by the Executive Committee and Executive Director.
+All articles submitted will be reviewed by the Executive Committee and Chief Executive Officer.

 Authors will be notified of the acceptance of the article for future publication pending editorial requirements for re-writing or re-formulation of the article.

 With completion of the requirements of the Executive Committee, an article will be accepted for publication at a future date, with the publication being in as timely a manner as possible, in relationship to the publication commitments of the Collaborative Review.